robocomp/web/gsoc/2021/posts/alejandro_fernandez/post07.md

-# Creating the component and improve the test of the model
+# Final testing and improvements

 _5 August, 2021_